Carbon Based Lifeforms

 Carbon Based Lifeforms is a Swedish electronic music duo formed in Gothenburg in 1996 by Johannes Hedberg and Daniel Vadestrid (né Ringström and formerly Segerstad).
+They are also members of the synthpop band Thermostatic.

 History

 Formation and early period

 Hedberg and Ringström (both born in 1976) first met in 1991 when they were 15 years old, after the former was transferred to the same class as Ringström.
 They became friends, and shared similar tastes in music, films, and video games.
 They started collaborating on the music tracker sequencer software Protracker and later, the Amiga computer system.
 In 1994, they started to work with PCs and formed a music tracker trio with fellow Swedish musician and producer Mikael Lindqvist called Bassment Studios.
 In the following year, they moved once more to MIDI-oriented music and formed Notch, a group focusing on acid, techno, and house music.
-Their first track was a remix of "What Would You Think" by synthpop group Mourning After.
+Their first physical release was a remix of "What Would You Think" by synthpop group Mourning After.

 Lindqvist soon parted ways and Notch discontinued, but encouraged Hedberg and Ringström to continue recording their own music.
 The pair had started to fully explore ambient music after Hedberg's sister had picked up Orgship (1994) by Solar Quest, which quickly became a favourite of theirs and influenced the two to make similar music.
 Electronic bands The Future Sound of London and Boards of Canada were also a big influence on them; Vadestrid called them "our role models".
 After initial tracks were put together still under their Notch moniker, the duo wished to explore the genre further by incorporating drone and chill out elements.
 This led to the formation of their own identity, Carbon Based Lifeforms, in 1996, initially as a side project.
 They named themselves after a Notch demo album, and thought it fitted "with our underlying themes of the combination of biology and technology, also it alludes to a lot of sci-fi concepts."

 The band had built a following as Notch on MP3.com and Last.fm, but accumulated a bigger one as Carbon Based Lifeforms which led to increased exposure from radio airplay.
 When Last.fm switched from Winamp to another media player, the band saw a boost in traffic which also increased their income.
 Much of their music from their early period relied on delay and filter effects, and simpler sounds than their later tracks.